syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Allport el al. (1994).md

 *   The authors argue against a unitary, limited-capacity central executive for controlling shifts, as their data show costs are insensitive to manipulations (like task difficulty) that should load such a system.

 ### Notes on CSV Coding
-The following experiments were excluding from the mapping to our dimensions
+The following experiments were excluded from the mapping to dimensional framework: 2, 4.

 ### Relevance to Thesis & Mapping Notes
 This paper is foundational for the thesis as it establishes one of the major theoretical accounts of task switching.